Yaesu FTDX10 deep-dive review

 AF/RF knob is on the wrong side of the VFO.
 About 90% of humans are right-handed, yet the most used knob on any radio is placed on the left.
 Endless fight with the VFO knob.

 DNR is very good and very bad at the same time.
 My main concern is that it’s way too aggressive.
 Once you turn it on and even on Level 1 it feels that it applies way too much noise reduction, so some signals sound watery and some are just very unnaturally distorted.
-The weighting on Icom has been done much better.
+The weighting on Icom has is much better.
 Yaesu’s Level 1 is as strong as Icom’s Level 5, so with Icom you can apply it much more gradually.

 Yaesu’s DNR performs much better on CW, where I really like it and probably rate it better then Icom’s, but Icom’s more gradual approach makes it superior on SSB.